-- From 28 weeks of pregnancy - while baby is inside, settle to sleep on your side.
+- From 28 weeks of pregnancy - while baby is inside, sleep on your side.

 - If you wake up in the night on your back - don’t worry!
-This is common, just settle back to sleep on your side.
+This is common, just return to sleeping on your side.

-- If you nap during the day, settle to sleep on your side.
+- If you nap during the day, sleep on your side.

 Why does sleeping position matter?